ShvalevWS/fantastic-journey/README.md

 Select the micro-sd card, connected to your PC on which you want to install the operating system

-Next you need to click "Choose OS" and select "Raspberry PI OS (32-bit)"
+Next you need to click "Choose OS" and select "Raspberry PI OS LITE (64-bit)"

 1.3.
 After writing, plug your Micro SD card into Raspberry PI, power it on and make sure you connected keyboard, mouse and HDMI cable